-- 1. After discovery has completed, click the device icon for the Cisco Meeting Server ().
-From the DeviceProperties page for the Cisco Meeting Server, click the [Collections] tab.
-The Dynamic ApplicationCollections page appears. - 2.
+- 1. After discovery has completed, from the Device Investigator page for the Cisco Meeting Server, click the [Collections] tab.
+The Dynamic Application Collections page appears. - 2.
 All applicable Dynamic Applications for the switch are automatically aligned during discovery.

 NOTE: It can take several minutes after the discovery session has completed for Dynamic Applications to appear in the Dynamic Application Collections page.